 Excessive drinking can cause acute gastritis.
 Long-term drinking can lead to more serious chronic gastritis and gastric ulcers, which can be fatal.

-The heart is vulnerable to the negative effects of alcohol consumption, from early symptoms like high blood pressure, irregular heartbeat, to long-term consequences of cardiomyopathy, stroke, and sudden cardiac death.
+The heart is vulnerable to the negative effects of alcohol consumption, from early symptoms like high blood pressure and an irregular heartbeat, to long-term consequences of cardiomyopathy, stroke, and sudden cardiac death.

 Translated by Cecilia and edited by Helen